vgali7/RAG-implementation/README.md

 LLM actions -

 LLM agents -
-a system with complex reasoning capabilities, memory, and the means to execute tasks.
+a system with complex reasoning capabilities, memory, and the means to execute tasks more complex than a rag.
-	Used for more complex tasks than a rag is capable of
+	an llm acts as the 'brain' of the agent

  <img width="644" alt="Screenshot 2024-06-03 at 1 06 11 PM" src="https://github.com/vgali7/RAG-implementation/assets/79680489/6bbd646c-df62-4b33-a353-0b9af45dd92d">

 Semantic Kernel -